yasink11/KanbanTask/README.md

 * An application created for task tracking.
 * Tasks can be added with cards under the Backlog, To Do, In Progress and Done columns.
 * Lean task model: you can see title, description, date tag headers.
-* Tasks are stored on your browser cache.

 # Application pictures